AE9RB/dspp/doc/mainpage.md

 A testing framework is part of the dspp library and all commits are verified with a continuous integration server.
-You can also use this testing framework for your own applications, if you so desire.
-The testing framework includes a microbenchmarking tool.
+You can also use this framework for testing your own applications, if you so desire.
+The testing framework includes a benchmarking tool.
 This makes it difficult to accidentally regress performance and easy to test different implementations.
 You can be confident that performance is suitable for real-time applications like Software Defined Radio.